jadon-barnes/extendo/README.md

 # What's included?

-## Components
-- Audio Clip Controller
-- Casting
-  - Ray Cast
-  - Sphere Cast
-  - Box Cast
-  - Capsule Cast
-- Events
+- Spring calculations - 1D, 2D, 3D, and Rigidbody position and rotation spring calculation methods!
+- Ray casting components - Includes ray, sphere, box, and capsule casts.
+Has all the features of the c# `Physics.Raycast()` method.
-  - Event Timer
+- Event timer
-  - Event Visibility
+- Event visibility
-- Interactable
+- Interactables - A component and interface for you to use or extend for interactions.
+Includes extension methods in `Transform` and `GameObject` for quick interaction method calls.
-- Labeler
+- Labeler - Scriptable Object based tagging system.
-- Menu
+- Menu management system
-- Modulation
-  - Float Curve Modulator
-  - Vector2 Curve Modulator
-  - Vector3 Curve Modulator
-  - Float Modulation Composer
-  - Vector2 Modulation Composer
-  - Vector3 Modulation Composer
+- Procedural animation using the Modulation Composer or Curve Modulator components
-- Health
+- Health system
-- Note
+- Note component
-- Persist
+- And more!

+To view more features of this package, visit the [wiki](https://github.com/xJadonx/extendo/blob/readme-update/Wiki)!

 # How to Install